-Life coaching is actually just one type of coaching, with business coaching also being a very popular choice.
+Life coaching is actually just one type of coaching, with business and corporate coaching also being a very popular choice.
 The two often get lumped together under the umbrella term “life coaching”.
 But it is worth understanding the differences between the two.

 Life is complicated.
 We all have our personal aspirations.
 But keeping up the motivation to pursue those dreams can be exhausting if you constantly feel as though you are getting nowhere.
 Key to successful life coaching is the breaking down of any barriers that are holding you back from reaching your full potential.
 This is your life and ensuring you’re the captain of your destiny is crucial for peace of mind and overall happiness.
 Life coaching brings what is important back into focus.